amsaren/course_materials/Biocontainers_2023/Slides/2-2_Basic_usage_of_Apptainer.md

 # Apptainer on CSC supercomputers

-- Apptainer available in Puhti, Mahti and Lumi
+- Apptainer available in Puhti, Mahti and LUMI
 - Apptainer jobs are treated just as any other jobs
 - Users can run their own containers
   - No need to load a module.
 Apptainer in `PATH` by default.